 “Contemplating Him, we shall learn that deeds are better than words, that the greater the sacrifices they require, the greater the proof they give of real love.
-Furthermore, every undertaking must receive its baptism of blood in order to be fruitful. “
+Furthermore, every undertaking must receive its baptism of blood in order to be fruitful.”
+(Divine Intimacy)

 Today, the Octave of Christmas is the day we commemorate the first shedding of the precious blood of our Saviour, at His Circumcision.
-It is fitting that we start off 2017 with this commemoration of the first sacrifice of the Precious Blood of our Lord Jesus Christ, which is His vivid lesson in humility and obedience, the requisite virtues for 2017, the year of Fatima.
+It is fitting that we start off the year with this commemoration of the first sacrifice of the Precious Blood of our Lord Jesus Christ, which is His vivid lesson in humility and obedience, always necessary virtues.

 From Father Gabriel of St. Mary Magdalen, O.C.D. we read: